ReMeDi: Resources for Multi-domain, Multi-service, Medical Dialogues: The Dataset

 \subsection{Cleaning and sampling dialogues}

 We conduct the following steps to obtain a set of dialogues for human annotation: \begin{enumerate*}[label={(\arabic*)}] \item Filtering out noise dialogues.
-First, we filter out short-turn dialogues with less than 8 utterances, because we found these short dialogues usually do not contain much information.
+First, we filter out short-turn dialogues with less than 8 utterances, because we find these short dialogues usually do not contain much information.
 Next, we filter out inaccurate dialogues with images or audios and keep dialogues with literal utterances only.
 Finally, we filter out dialogues in which too few medical entities emerged in the crawled knowledge triplet set. \item Anonymizing sensitive information.
-We use special tokens to replace sensitive information in raw dialogues, e.g., ``[HOSPITAL]'' is used to anonymize the specific name of a hospital.

-\item Sampling dialogues by disease categories.
-In order to balance the distribution of diseases, we extract the same proportion of dialogues from each disease to form $M^2$-MedDialog-base for annotation. \end{enumerate*}
+We use special tokens to replace sensitive information in raw dialogues, e.g., ``[HOSPITAL]'' is used to anonymize the specific name of a hospital. \item Sampling dialogues by disease categories.
+In order to balance the distribution of diseases, we extract the same proportion of dialogues from each disease to form \OurResources{}-base for annotation. \end{enumerate*}